okviz/okviz.github.io/contributing.md

 URL is invisible to the end user and can be:

 - **Absolute URL**
-    When you need to link a page external to the Repo.
+    When you need to link a page external to the repo.
 For instance:

         [OKVIZ website](https://okviz.com/)

 - **Relative URL**
-    When you need to link a page of the Repo.
+    When you need to link a page of the repo.

     - If the page to link is in the same folder as the document, simply use the file name (without extension) as the URL.
         For example, ***smart-filter-pro/changelog.md*** contains the following link to ***smart-filter-pro/about.md***: